pbmartins/blackjack-agent/README.md

 ## Learning how to play

-In order to the agent to know how to play accordingly, it was used a "machine learning" like strategy.
+So that the agent can know how to play, it was used a "machine learning" like strategy.
 The agent starts with a table of states (PlayerPoints, DealerPoints, FirstTurn, SoftHand, PlayerHand, PlayStand, PlayHit, FinalStand, FinalHit, BadPlay), which are used fer each different play of the game.
 Next, we use:

     python3 train_agent.py